Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/6-data-types/_index.md

 ready: True
 ---

-The word "data type" can be misleading in data-science because we make use of different data-types while writing code.
+The word "data type" can be misleading in data science because we make use of different data-types while writing code.

 This content refers to a different type of data type.